-However, you’ll get further with building your own custom music production PC, compared to a laptop.
-When it comes to computers to do recording and producing – faster storage drives (SSDs), bigger RAM and CPU is your friend.
+However, you’ll almost always get more years out with building your own custom music production PC, compared to a laptop.
+And when it comes to computers for recording and producing – faster storage drives (SSDs), bigger RAM and CPU are your friends.

 Few music production computers to give you an idea.

 - Apple Macbook Pro 16 – If you have the means to and want to use a DAW like, Logic Pro, get an Apple computer, like the Macbook.
 The Macbook Pro is a hit among music producers and DJs.
 I like it for its reliability and Core Audio, the digital audio infrastructure that comes with a Mac.